kevinfengcs88/nvim/README.md

 ## TODO
 - Underline errors through LSP (this requires a terminal with undercurl support like Alacritty)
-- lolcat animated dashboard for alpha (might have to switch to dashboard over alpha)
+- lolcat animated dashboard for alpha
 - Add lolcat figlet zsh output on desktop
 - Add smoother borders to autocompletion/LSP/bufhover with a plugin